-On February 28, 2014, the Company's Board of Directors adopted its 2014 Incentive Plan, the 2014 Plan, and its 2014 Employee Stock Purchase Plan, the ESPP, which were subsequently approved by its stockholders and became effective upon the closing of the Company's initial public offering on March 25, 2014.
+On February 28, 2014, the Company's Board of Directors adopted its 2014 Incentive Plan, or the 2014 Plan, and its 2014 Employee Stock Purchase Plan, or the ESPP, which were subsequently approved by its stockholders and became effective upon the closing of the Company's initial public offering on March 25, 2014.
 The 2014 Plan replaced the 2008 Equity Incentive Plan, as amended, the 2008 Plan; however, options or other awards granted under the 2008 Plan prior to the adoption of the 2014 Plan that have not been settled or forfeited remain outstanding and effective.
 In May 2016 the Company's Board of Directors approved an inducement award program that was separate from the Company's equity plans and which, consistent with Nasdaq Listing Rule 5635(c)(4), did not require shareholder approval, the Inducement Award Program.
-For 2018, the Company authorized the issuance of up to 750,000 shares for the purpose of granting options to purchase shares of our common stock to new hires under the Inducement Award Program, of which 184,150 options to purchase shares were granted during the six months ended June 30, 2018.
+For 2018, the Company authorized the issuance of up to 750,000 shares for the purpose of granting options to purchase shares of the Company's common stock to new hires under the Inducement Award Program, of which 255,550 options to purchase shares were granted during the nine months ended September 30, 2018 and 249,550 options to purchase shares remain outstanding as of September 30, 2018.

 The 2014 Plan allows for the granting of stock options, stock appreciation rights, or SARs, restricted stock, unrestricted stock, RSUs, performance awards and other awards convertible into or otherwise based on shares of our common stock.
 Dividend equivalents may also be provided in connection with an award under the 2014 Plan.
 The Company's employees, officers, directors and consultants and advisors are eligible to receive awards under the 2014 Plan.
 The Company initially reserved 1,785,000 shares of its common stock for the issuance of awards under the 2014 Plan.
-The 2014 Plan provides that the number of shares reserved and available for issuance under the 2014 Plan will automatically increase annually on January 1st of each calendar year, by an amount equal to three percent (3%) of the number of shares of stock outstanding on a fully diluted basis as of the close of business on the immediately preceding December 31st, the 2014 Plan Evergreen Provision.
+The 2014 Plan provides that the number of shares reserved and available for issuance under the 2014 Plan will automatically increase annually on January 1st of each calendar year, by an amount equal to three percent (3%) of the number of shares of the Company's common stock outstanding on a fully diluted basis as of the close of business on the immediately preceding December 31st, or the 2014 Plan Evergreen Provision.
 The Company's Board of Directors may act prior to January 1st of any year to provide that there will be no automatic increase in the number of shares available for grant under the 2014 Plan for that year (or that the increase will be less than the amount that would otherwise have automatically been made).
-During the first six months of 2018, the Company granted 522,200 stock options to employees under the 2014 Plan, 184,150 stock options to employees under the Inducement Award Program, 367,250 RSUs to employees under the 2014 Plan, and 87,500 stock options to directors under the 2014 Plan.
+During the nine months ended September 30, 2018, the Company granted 522,200 stock options to employees under the 2014 Plan, and 112,500 stock options to directors under the 2014 Plan.